How I can help you

 There are so many factors that can impact our body weight, our shape and size.

-There’s genetics, access to food, hormones, gut health, weight set-point, emotional resilience, stress levels, sleep routine, age, socio-economical factors, etc.
+Some of them include genetics, access to food, hormones, gut health, weight set-point.
+Add to them emotional resilience, stress levels, sleep routine, age, socio-economical factors, etc.

 They are many more than just nutrition and exercise.
 However, those selling you diet plans, meal replacements and training packages want you to believe it’s just a matter of nailing those two and how you use your willpower.